What is an SSL Certificate?

 Once you have a website, and you've sorted all the tricky aspects of design, then you will want to drive visitors to your site and keep them coming back.
 SEO will play a large part in customers finding you, but you will also want to make sure that visitors feel secure when they visit your site (especially if you have an online store).
 This is where an SSL certificate can help you out; an SSL certificate creates a secure connection and encrypts any data that is transferred, by changing the protocol from HTTP to HTTPS.
 It's even more important now that Google have announced that as of October 2017 their web browser, Google Chrome, will begin to flag HTTP pages as "not secure" and will display a warning to site visitors.

 So let's cut through all the jargon and review what this all means moving forward.

-Here at Freeola, we now offer a range of SSL certificates; you can secure your site from as little as £17.50 a year.
+Here at Freeola, we now offer a range of SSL certificates; you can secure your site for a small annual or bi-annual charge.
 Visit our SSL page to read more about certificate and verification types.

 For a detailed guide on how to change, check out our guide Changing from HTTP to HTTPS (Secured Site).